ViktorBarzin/Website/content/blog/07-raspberry-bluetooth-aux-setup.md

 The sound is quite decent, unfortunately connecting to both at the same time is a bit tricky and without having an external bluetooth adapter one could not easily play the same music on both.

-In this blog post I'll show you how with a raspberry pi, some clever thinking and a decent amount of patience I managed to stream music simultaneously onto both.
+In this blog post I'll show you how with a raspberry pi, some clever thinking and a fair amount of patience I managed to stream music simultaneously onto both.

 # What's the issue?
 The thing with bluetooth is that if you have 1 adapter - you can connect to 1 receiver and that's it.